-"I [BIKE] Oakland" 2013 Bikeways Map.
-This full-size, full-color map, produced by the City of Oakland Public Works Agency, is now in its fourth edition.
-The 2013 map shows 222 miles of bikeways throughout Oakland and the adjoining cities of Berkeley, Emeryville, Alameda, Piedmont, and San Leandro.
+"I [BIKE] Oakland" 2013 Bikeways Map, a full-size, full-color map, produced by the City of Oakland Public Works Agency, is in its fourth edition.
+The 2013 map shows 222 miles of bikeways throughout Oakland and the adjoining cities of Berkeley, Emeryville, Alameda, Piedmont and San Leandro.

 - The print map is made available to Oakland's bike shops for free distribution.
 (It is also included in the 2,000+ canvas goodie bags given to bicyclists at "energizer stations" throughout Oakland on Bike to Work Day.)

 - View the map online in .pdf format (1.6 mb).
 Higher resolution maps: West side | East side

 West of the Hills Bike Map (from the East Bay Bicycle Coalition) recommends bike routes through Oakland (and beyond).
 It is available at bike shops throughout Oakland.
 For more information, go the EBBC website.

 Walk Oakland!
 Map & Guide, 4th Edition, released September 2009, includes existing and recommended bikeways.
 For mail orders, call the Oakland Museum store (510)318-8510.
 You may purchase the map at the following Oakland retailers:

 - A Great Good Place for Books 6120 La Salle Ave (510) 339-8210

 - Bay Area Bikes 2424 Webster St (510) 763-2453

 - Cycle Sports 3530 Grand Ave (510) 444-7900